ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-6. Given a fair coin, what’s the number of flips you have to do to get two consecutive heads?
+Q. Given a fair coin, what’s the number of flips you have to do to get two consecutive heads?

 <details><summary><b>Answer</b></summary>